ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 the Target Resource is willing to use trial decryption, a limited set of key configurations that share an identifier.
-An Oblivious Relay Resource can link requests using the public key corresponding to KeyConfig.key\_id or via the Oblivious Gateway Resource.
+An Oblivious Relay Resource can link requests using the public key corresponding to KeyConfig.key\_id or via the URI of the Oblivious Gateway Resource.
 We refer to this set of information as the gateway's configuration.

 Whether or not targets can link requests depends on how gateway configuration